littlebizzy/slickstack/docs/adminer.md

 ## Nginx and PHP-FPM routing

-The production Adminer include uses a dedicated Nginx location that:
+The shared Adminer include uses a dedicated Nginx location that:

 - aliases requests to `/var/www/meta/adminer.php`
 - routes PHP execution to `127.0.0.1:9000`